West Bay Rotary donates over $6,000 to local nonprofits

 Since the beginning of the pandemic Shields has seen a 20% increase in requests for assistance.
 There is every expectation that the number of families struggling will continue to increase as the pandemic wears on during the upcoming winter months.

-“Donations to the Shields Fund go directly to assist our friends and neighbors as together we work to get through this difficult time, reaching out to support each other in as many ways as possible,” said Rev. Ute Molitor, pastor of the Congregational Church
+According to Rev. Ute Molitor, Pastor of the Congregational Church, “Donations to the Shields Fund go directly to assist our friends and neighbors as together we work to get through this difficult time, reaching out to support each other in as many ways as possible.”

 For more information about these organizations, including how to donate, click the links below: